 - Closest to the flag

 Points are given or deducted for each of these outcomes and others.
 You tally up the dots at the end of your round to determine the winner of each side bet.

-The gambling game, Snake, emphasizes putting rather than your total score.
-Gimmies and dragging short putts aren’t allowed.
+The gambling game, Snake, focuses on putting.
+For that reason, gimmies and dragging short putts aren’t allowed.
 You need to putt for real.

 Here’s how to play Snake.

 You first need to decide how much each golfer will add to the pot if someone three putts.
 Only putts made from the green will count towards the number of putts made.